 - Selfie

-Based on these hashtags, we see that people enjoy snapping pictures of pretty scenery as they drive.
+Based on these hashtags, people often snap pictures of scenery while driving.
 Nature is great, but enjoy the view with your eyes rather than taking and posting the picture while you drive.

 What if You See a Distracted Driver?